-Five hardware modules are desired for the HuroEvolution humanoid robot, and they are a single board computer, a half-view omni-vision camera, an ARM 7 micro controller, accelerometer sensor board, and RC servos.
+Five hardware modules are desired for the HuroEvolution^{KD} humanoid robot, and they are a single board computer, a conventional web camera, an AVR micro controller, accelerometer sensor board, and RC servos.
 The hardware architecture is shown in Fig. 4, and the hardware specification is shown in Table 1.
 These modules are further introduced:

-1. Single board computer: Due to power consumption and size concerns, a Roboard RB-100 single computer board is used.
-The single computer board uses the

-Microsoft Windows XP as its operation system.
+- 1. Single board computer: Due to power consumption and size concerns, an Axiomtek PICO-820 single computer board is used.
+The single computer board uses the Microsoft Windows XP as its operation system.
 The software modules of image capture, image recognition, falling down detection, and gait decision are all implemented based on this single board computer.
-On the other hand, an ARM 7 based gait pattern generator is connected with a RB-100 board to generate realtime gait patterns for a specific gait decision.

-- 2. Half-view omni-vision camera: In this team project, an half-view omni-camera (VS-C14U-80-ST [6]) is desired to capture images in front of the robot.
-It is noted that according to the rules of Robocup humanoid league and the range limitations of human's eye-gazing, only half of the omni-vision is available for the HuroEvolution. - 3.
-ARM 7 microcontroller: The ARM 7 based microcontroller is used to implement realtime gait pattern generations by either a kinematics or a training based motion patterns.
+On the other hand, an AVR based gait pattern generator is connected with a PICO820 board to generate real-time gait patterns for a specific gait decision. - 2.
+Conventional web camera: In this team project, a conventional web camera (Philips SPC-900NC [6]) is desired to capture images in front of the robot. - 3.
+AVR microcontroller: The AVR based microcontroller is used to implement real-time gait pattern generations by either a kinematics or training based motion patterns.
 The input of the gait generator is a "gait decision", and the outputs are a set of synchronized motor position commands via UART communications. - 4.
-Accelerometer sensor board: In this board, an accelerometer with ADXL335 [7] is used for this project to detect the falling down situations.
-More specially, the sensor data is collected by the ARM 7 microcontroller. - 5.
-RC servos: Sixteen RC servos with Robotis AX-12 model are used to perform the desired gait motions.
+Accelerometer sensor board: In this board, an accelerometer with ADXL345 [7] is used for this project to detect the falling down situations.
+More specially, the sensor data is collected by the AVR microcontroller. - 5.
+RC servos: Sixteen RC servos with Robotis Dynamixel model are used to perform the desired gait motions.